Angus Deaton: Recognition and awards

 Deaton is a Fellow of the Econometric Society, the British Academy (FBA), and the American Academy of Arts and Sciences.

 He holds honorary degrees from the University of Rome, Tor Vergata; University College London; the University of St. Andrews; and the University of Edinburgh.

 Personal life

 Previously widowed, Deaton has two children, born in 1970 and 1971.
 He is married to Anne Case, the Alexander Stewart 1886 Professor of Economics and Public Affairs at Princeton University's Princeton School of Public and International Affairs.
 The couple enjoy the opera and trout fishing.
-He has declined to comment on whether he supports independence for his native Scotland but said that he "has a “strong personal and historical attachment to the Union".
+He has declined to comment on whether he supports independence for his native Scotland but said that he has a “strong personal and historical attachment to the Union".

+Political views

+In June 2024, 16 Nobel Prize in Economics laureates, including Deaton, signed an open letter arguing that Donald Trump’s fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite inflation in the United States.